sideye/conspicuous_consumption/Face_API_Correctness.md

 - There were no incorrect classifications, i.e. no gender mixups.

 A quick explanation for each term:
 - False negative male/female: a complete male/female face exists facing the camera, but the classifier did not identify him/her.
 Notably, men wearing hats had a very high false negative rate.
-Here are some examples of false negatives: 1, 2, 3, 4.
 - True negative: profile picture did not have a whole face facing the camera and no face was classified.
 Note that someone facing away from the camera, a partial face being in the picture, or being too far away from the camera counts as a true negative.
 - True positive male/female: correct classification of a male/female.